lammps/lammps/doc/src/fix_npt_cauchy.rst

 :doc:`fix deform <fix_deform>`.
 Both the barostat dynamics and the atom trajectories are unaffected by this operation.
-However, if a tilt factor is incremented by a large amount (1.5 times the box length) on a single timestep, LAMMPS can not accomodate this event and will terminate the simulation with an error.
+However, if a tilt factor is incremented by a large amount (1.5 times the box length) on a single timestep, LAMMPS can not accommodate this event and will terminate the simulation with an error.
 This error typically indicates that there is something badly wrong with how the simulation was constructed, such as specifying values of *Pstart* that are too far